ftsrg-bta/lab-ethereum/guide/guide.md

 ## Solidity and Ethereum basics

 Solidity is a rapidly evolving language, but it has a well written and extensive [documentation](https://solidity.readthedocs.io/en/v0.5.0/).
-The current guide is based on version 0.5.0, but the latest documentation is available at [solidity.readthedocs.io/en/latest](https://solidity.readthedocs.io/en/latest/).
+The current guide is based on version 0.5.0 (released on November 13, 2018), but the latest documentation is available at [solidity.readthedocs.io/en/latest](https://solidity.readthedocs.io/en/latest/).

 ### Layout of source files